empireboy/com.cm.timing.unity/README.md

 # CM Timing Unity v0.1.0

 CM Timing is a Unity package for time related classes.
-This package will add classes like Timer, Stopwatch etc...
+This package will add classes like Timer.

 ## State